Education Funding is Scarce.

-Looking ahead a couple of years, the financial forecast remains grim.
-Isn't it time to take a look at a new approach to cleaning your schools?
-An approach that will give you the transparency you need to make the necessary cuts but, to do so, with regard first to health?
+Isn't it time to consider a new approach to cleaning your schools?
+An approach that will give you the transparency you need to make the necessary cuts, while first and foremost keeping health in mind?

-You've done a great job at procuring products at the lowest possible price.
+You've done a great job procuring products at the lowest possible price.
 You're at the point where the supply chain isn't going to allow you to go any lower.
-So the question becomes, how can you cope with future cuts if you can't procure products at a price any lower than you are right now?
+So, the question becomes, how can you cope with future cuts, if you can't procure products at a lower price than you are right now?

-In most districts, the business office spends tens of thousands of dollars on cleaning supplies and still, many aren't satisfied with the cleanliness levels achieved in the schools.
-For the past few years, you've cut the supply budget and possibly eliminated cleaning personnel, but haven't seen noticeable changes in cleanliness.
+In most districts, the business office spends tens of thousands of dollars on cleaning supplies, and still many aren't satisfied with the cleanliness levels achieved in the schools.
+For the past few years, you've cut the supply budget and possibly eliminated cleaning personnel, but you still haven't seen noticeable changes in cleanliness.
 Does this mean there is excess?
 What costs are essential versus optional?
 How do you decide where to cut?
 What do you cut?
 Do you even know what got cut the last time there was a budget reduction?

 We start with what you want cleaned.

-By identifying the items to clean by quantity and the square footage of all floor surfaces to be cleaned, we are able to add these into our formula to get the number.
+By identifying the building demographics (ie. the quantity of the items to clean and the square footage of all floor surfaces to be cleaned), we are able to add these into our formula and get the cost projections for your budget.

 Frequency can be determined by your desired cleanliness level.
 Less frequent cleaning will result in a lower quality standard.